binod76/serverless-rest-api-optimization-analysis/README.md

 - Compliance and cost analysis
 - Peer examples of hybrid routing patterns (CloudFront + ALB + Lambda)

-Feel free to join the conversation and share your insights!

 ---

 ## 🏗 Architecture Overview